TradeLogDEV/TradeLog/README.md

 ### Supported Platforms

 - **TradingView** — Import trades using TradingView CSV exports.
-- **MetaTrader 4** — Import completed positions using supported MT4 exports/reports.
+- **MetaTrader 4** — Import completed positions using supported MT4 exports and reports.
-- **MetaTrader 5** — Import completed positions using supported MT5 exports/reports.
+- **MetaTrader 5** — Import completed positions using supported MT5 exports and reports.

 ### How to Import